 Led by Artistic Directors, Danae and Kiveli Dörken, the rising-star pianists originating from Molyvos, MIMF also plays a pivotal role in the cultural, economic and social development of Lesbos.
 It uniquely offers high-quality classical artists to its local community and strives to make classical music more accessible to people of all ages and backgrounds through innovative workshops, informative education projects and interactive “Molyvos Musical Moments”.

-The Molyvos International Music Festival is supported by the Embassy of the Federal Republic of Germany Athens and the Greek National Tourism Organisation.
+Molyvos International Music Festival is supported by the Embassy of the Federal Republic of Germany Athens.